princekwusu/Weather_Data_Analysis_Pipeline/README.md

 5. Snowflake: Acts as the data warehouse, storing both weather forecast and historical weather forecast data.
 6. Snowpipe: Automatically loads data from S3 into Snowflake table.
 7. SQL: Used for defining and managing data within Snowflake.
+8. Terraform: Terraform was used to create the s3 storage and the snowflake data warehouse

 # USER GUIDE